Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2020-12-25-P_Q_thoughts.md

 layout: post
 title: Some thoughts on periodicity and charge understanding of the polarization Quantum
 date: 2020-12-25
+categories: Post
+description: The modern theory of polarization dictates that transtion of the cell should not affect the calculated polarization.
+However, this is exactly the opposite case in classical theory.
+This post provides a simple demonstration of how definition of cell can affect the polarization if we don't take the phase differences of the wavefunction into consideration.
 tags: Polarization VASP
-categories: Post
-description: A simple demonstration of how definition of cell can affect the polarization.
 ---

 ## Heuristic definition of polarization